State-by-State Differences in Sexting Laws

-State and federal anti-child pornography laws are very broad.
-For instance, federal law (and most if not all states) considers any sexually suggestive image of a minor as child pornography.
-The government can prosecute anyone for the production, distribution, reception, and possession of an image of child pornography.
-Hence, sexting and possessing a sext of a minor is illegal.
-Moreover, the act constitutes a strict liability crime.
-This means the government can prosecute someone even if they reasonably thought the sexts were from an adult but were actually from a child.
+It follows that sexting and possessing a sext of a minor is illegal.
+Moreover, it’s a strict liability crime.
+This means the government can prosecute someone even if they reasonably thought the sext was from an adult but was actually from a child.
+Simple possession is enough to be found guilty.

-- the laws require punitive action against sending and receiving;
+- The laws require punitive action against sending/receiving.

-- conviction will constitute a violation, misdemeanor, or felony;
+- A conviction will constitute a violation, misdemeanor, or felony.

-- legal provisions address “Romeo and Juliet” situations, where two minors send sexually explicit images to each other.
+- Legal provisions exist to address “Romeo and Juliet” situations, where two minors send sexually explicit images to each other.

-For example, ten states, including Utah, Florida, and Georgia, have felony provisions for sexting.
-Meanwhile, ten states, including Pennsylvania, Nevada, and Texas, have legal provisions to treat sexting as a violation.
-In these less serious states, judges order a fine, counseling, or community service.
+For example, ten states (including Utah, Florida, and Georgia) have felony provisions for sexting.
+Meanwhile, ten other states (including Pennsylvania, Nevada, and Texas) have legal provisions to treat sexting as a violation.
+In these less punitive states, judges order a fine, counseling, or community service.

-When sexting occurs between two minors, again, there is much variation between states in how to prosecute these cases.
-Generally, however, the laws treat sexting between minors with more levity than in anti-child porn cases.
+When sexting occurs between two minors, state law varies in how to prosecute these cases.
+Generally, however, the laws treat sexting between minors with more levity than in child porn cases.
 For example, some states do not require sex offender registration, as is the case in Rhode Island, Vermont, and Nevada.

 What If There Was Consent?

-What Happens If There Was Consent Between Two People, But No Consent to Distribute?
+What If There Was Consent, but Not to Distribute?

 How Do I Talk With My Kids About Sexting?

-Additionally, sign up for Bark monitoring, which helps keep your child safe online by providing you with alerts to potential issues like sexting and sextortion.
-This can help you support your children in a positive way as they explore the digital world.
+Additionally, sign up for a free, one-week trial of Bark.
+Our service can help keep your child safe online by providing you with alerts to potential issues like sexting and

 How Do I Find Sexting Laws for My Jurisdiction?